ibm-cloud-docs/Backup/restore-SQLDB.md

 ## Restoring databases directly to an SQL Server.
 {: #restoreDBSQLdirect}

-After backing up SQL Server databases using the SQL Server plug-in, you can restore databases directly to an SQL Server instance.
+After backing up SQL Server databases by using the SQL Server plug-in, you can restore databases directly to an SQL Server instance.
-If transaction logs have been backed up using an alternative method (for example, native SQL Server backup), you can restore a database in the restoring state so that you can apply transaction logs to the database after the restore.
+If transaction logs have been backed up by using an alternative method (for example, native SQL Server backup), you can restore a database in the restoring state so that you can apply transaction logs to the database after the restore.
 When restoring system databases, the master database must be restored first, by itself.
 Other system databases can then be restored.
 You must specify a Windows or SQL Server administrator account for connecting to SQL Server during a restore.
 After restoring an SQL Server 2016 database that is stretched to Microsoft Azure, you must run a stored procedure (sys.sp_rda_reauthorize_db) to reconnect the local restored database to the remote Azure data.
 See “Restore the connection between the SQL Server database and the remote Azure database” on the Microsoft Developer Network website: https://msdn.microsoft.com/en-us/library/mt733205.aspx#reconnect